 What China’s Plan Means To Your Business

-Businesses should be wary about doing business in the PRC or with Chinese companies because the line between public and private is so blurred.
+Businesses should be wary about doing business in the PRC or with Chinese companies.
+The line between public and private is blurry.
 The advancement of technology has become inextricably tied to the development of a nation, and this is the emergence of techno-nationalism.
 Therefore, doing business in China may mean surrendering intellectual property, which the Chinese government may utilize for geopolitical gains.
 Naturally, this also applies outside of the PRC when doing business with Chinese technology companies.
 Businesses and governments should exercise caution when considering implementing Chinese technological infrastructure, such as 5G.